How to Apply for Rural Health Grants

-Step-By-Step Guide for Rural Clinics
+A Guide for Rural Health Clinics

-Types of Grants Available for Rural Healthcare Providers
+Types of Grants for Rural Health Providers

 Medicare Rural Hospital Flexibility (Flex) Program

-Eligibility Requirements:
+Eligibility Requirements

-- Must be a designated Critical Access Hospital (CAH).
+- Must be a designated critical access hospital (CAH)

-- Applicants must demonstrate a commitment to improving healthcare services and financial sustainability.
+- Applicants must demonstrate a commitment to improving healthcare services and financial sustainability

-Application Deadlines:
+Application Deadlines

 MultiPlan Rural Health Grant